Semroc Space Plane (xKit)

 Brief:

-Fast forward t' 2008--Semroc has brought back t' bag o' parts concept as xKits, and now offers them only online, hopin' that if you're on t' ball enough t' get through an online shoppin' cart process, you can probably figure out how t' pull up online instructions from Jim Z's site.
+Fast forward t' 2008--Semroc has brought back t' bag o' parts concept as xKits, arrr, and now offers them only online, hopin' that if you're on t' ball enough t' get through an online shoppin' cart process, me bucko, you can probably figure out how t' pull up online instructions from Jim Z's site.

-T' first cc: version o' t' kit be based upon an ST-7 tube size (0.759" OD), matey, me bucko, but in t' xKit offerin' it now matches t' original Estes BT-30 tube (0.767" OD).
-Avast, me proud beauty!
+T' first cc: version o' t' kit was based upon an ST-7 tube size (0.759" OD), but in t' xKit offerin' it now matches t' original Estes BT-30 tube (0.767" OD).
 Ya scallywag!
-Blimey!
 T' kit retails for $11.50.

 Construction: